 - a value

-Names of attribute and its values are not case-sensitive.
-But according to the World Wide Web Consortium (W3C), it is recommended to use lowercase name and value.
+Names of attributes and their values are not case-sensitive.
+But according to the World Wide Web Consortium (W3C), it is recommended to use lowercase names and values.
 For an attribute, the name defines the property to be implemented.
-For example, BODY Tag, <body> carries many attributes such as bgcolor, background that you can implement for indicating the back color of your webpage or give a specific image or background texture to your page respectively.
+For example, BODY Tag, <body> carries many attributes such as bgcolor, background that you can implement for indicating the back color of your webpage, or give a specific image or background texture to your page, respectively.

 The value defines the value which you want to assign to the property and is set within quotations.

 <!DOCTYPE html> <html> <body bgcolor="#E6E6FA"> </body> </html>